 Are you obliged to charge interest?

-We know that situations involving client relationships and overdue payments can be stressful.
+Adding interest to late payments and making your clients aware that this is part of your business’ terms and conditions when you begin working together – and reminding them that this is the case when invoices are generated – can be a useful tool in prompting timely payment of invoices.
+However, we know that situations involving client relationships and overdue payments can be stressful.
 Our specialist solicitors can help with a wide range of matters, from getting the right terms and conditions drafted to suit your company’s needs to assisting with business disputes when things don’t turn out as planned.